Minimally Invasive Shoulder Joint Replacement

 - Do not overuse your shoulder while healing as it may result in severe limitations in motion later.

 - Do not drive a car for the first few weeks after the surgery.

 - Avoid getting the incision wet until fully healed.

 Advantages of Minimally Invasive Shoulder Joint Replacement

 The benefits of minimally invasive surgery include less damage to the soft tissues and underlying muscles, enabling a faster recovery with less pain and a smaller scar.
 Blood loss during the surgery is also less and complications after the surgery are fewer when compared to the open technique.

 Risks and Complications of Minimally Invasive Shoulder Joint Replacement

 Some of the possible risks and complications of minimally invasive shoulder joint replacement include infection, nerve injury and prosthesis problems.
 Most of these can be treated successfully; however, prosthesis problems such as excessive wear, loosening of components or dislocation may require additional revision surgery.

-If you would like additional information on shoulder treatments or to learn more about minimally invasive shoulder joint replacement, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like additional information on shoulder treatments or to learn more about minimally invasive shoulder joint replacement, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.